- 1 Food Safety

 A trace ingredient is only required to be listed if it is present in significant amounts and has a function in the finished product.
 If a substance is an incidental additive and has no function or technical effect in the finished product, then it need not be declared on the label.
 An incidental additive is usually present because it is an ingredient of another ingredient.
 Sulphites are considered to be incidental only if present at less than 10 parts per million. ((“A Food Labeling Guide.”
 Chapter IV–Ingredient List.
 U.S. Food and Drug Administration, Center for Food Safety and Applied Nutrition September, 1994 -Editorial revisions June, 1999.))

 As of January 2006, the “Food Allergen Labeling and Consumer Act of 2003” requires food manufacturers of food sold in the United States to clearly state in “plain English” on the packaging if the product contains wheat (and eggs, fish, shellfish, peanuts, soybeans, and tree nuts).
 Small amounts of such ingredients as colorings, flavorings, and seasonings are included.
 It does not require declaring of gluten, barley, rye, or oats; however, a separate gluten-free rule has since been established.
+Only foods containing less than 20 parts per million can be labeled gluten-free in the United States.

-To avoid unsafe hidden ingredients, watch for malt and malt flavoring/ syrup, distilled vinegar, unsafe or unknown polymers and additives listed in chart 1.2, “UNSAFE GRAINS AS INGREDIENTS” on this page top.
+To avoid unsafe hidden ingredients, watch for malt and malt flavoring/ syrup, distilled white vinegar, unsafe or unknown polymers and additives listed in chart 1.2, “UNSAFE GRAINS AS INGREDIENTS” on this page top.
 Use chart 1.3, “FOODS ALLOWED/ NOT ALLOWED” as a guide on this page top.

 - 12 Helpful Tips When Buying Food: